rfm-code-dev/DB-Reborn/README.md

   ![alt text][force_linear]

-Note 2: DragonBones doesn't have the "Shear" controls in the interface, so it's impossible the user set X or Y values for the "Shear" effect.
-But when "json" is generated, DragonBones fill automatically the "shear" keys and curves.
+Note 2: DragonBones doesn't have the "Shear" controls in the interface.
+But when "json" is generated, DragonBones automatically creates the "shear" time keys and sometimes puts "curves" in keys without the inclination "x" or "y" key.
 To avoid future problems, I decided to delete all the "shear" curves in the ".spinejson" output file, leaving only the "time" keys, since they don't interfere in the final animations.

  ![alt text][dragonbones_properties]